-Seaver College Announces New Chris & Amy Doran Climate Fellowship
+Seaver College Announces New Chris and Amy Doran Climate Fellowship

 The Seaver College Dean's Office has announced the creation of the new Chris & Amy Doran Climate Fellowship.
 The fellowship supports one rising senior who wishes to pursue a project that could result in the significant elucidation of the effects of anthropogenic climate change to the Seaver community or a project to mitigate Pepperdine University’s contribution to climate change.

 “Our desire for this fellowship is that it will give students an opportunity to do serious research that they’re compensated for and give Pepperdine an opportunity to show that it’s supportive of their efforts,” Chris Doran says.
 “Students need to feel empowered by knowing what the University finds important and having a fellowship like this gives at least one student each year the opportunity to believe that the thing that they are passionate about is important to the University too.”